mdancho84/mdancho84.github.io/_posts/2018-11-18-data-science-python-cheatsheet.md

 ### Links To Documentation

-Here's the beauty of the ULTIMATE Python Cheatsheet. __With one click, you can easily get to the web documentation for any of the Python packages.__
+Here's the beauty of the ULTIMATE Python Cheat Sheet. __With one click, you can easily get to the web documentation for any of the Python packages.__

 ![Documentation](/assets/2018-11-18-data-science-with-python-cheatsheet/documentation.png)